Wahaj-coder/Top3TagsPerTicketLLM/README.md

-# Task 5: Auto Tagging Support Tickets Using LLM
+# Auto Tagging Support Tickets Using LLM

 ## Objective
 Automatically tag customer support tickets into predefined categories using a Large Language Model (LLM).
 The goal is to leverage zero-shot and few-shot learning techniques to classify free-text tickets and improve tagging accuracy.